top of page

 Anthony CJ, Bentlage B, Helm RR*.
 (2024).
 Animal evolution at the ocean’s water-air interface.
 Current Biology, 34:196-203. https://doi.org/10.1016/j.cub.2023.11.013

 In brief.
 We tested a 66-year-old assumption that animals living on the ocean’s surface evolved from seafloor ancestors.
 Phylogeny and ancestral reconstruction reveal that surface animals largely evolved from substrate-attached ancestors, although not necessarily from the seafloor.
-This transition was likely facilitated by modifications of attachment structures.
+This transition was likely facilitated by modifications of attachment structures and revised long-standing assumptions about the origins of life at the ocean surface

 5.